getreu/tp-note/docs/source/tpnote--manpage.md

 The way how Tp-Note synchronizes the note's metadata and filename is defined in the template '`tmpl.sync_filename`'.

-Once Tp-Note opens the file in an text editor, the person taking notes may decide updating the title in the note's YAML metadata section from '`title:
+Once Tp-Note opens the file in your text editor, let's assume you decide to change the title in the note's YAML metadata section from '`title: Favorite Readings`' to '`title: Introduction to bookkeeping`'.
-"Favorite Readings"`' to '`title: "Introduction to bookkeeping"`'.
-After closing the text editor the filename is automatically updated too and looks
+After closing the text editor, Tp-Note updates the filename automatically:
-like:

-    "20200306-Introduction to bookkeeping--Note.md"
+    20200306-Introduction to bookkeeping--Note.md

 Note: the sort tag '`20200306`' has not changed.
 The filename synchronization mechanism by default never does.
 (See below for more details about filename